SiliconLabs/machine_learning_applications/component/vision/README.md

 # Vision Frontend

-The vision frontend is a SLC component that provides useful functions when working with images.
+This is an SLC component that provides useful functions when working with images and deep learning.
 It currently covers the following main areas:

 - Bounding boxes
 - Histograms
-- Image Utilities
-  - Image struct representing an image, and on which all functions operate
+- Images (data structure, cropping, resizing, etc.)

 To use, assuming this extension is already installed, simply add the following into your `*.slcp` file: